 be the empirical distribution function of the real-valued random variables $ \langle x,X_{1,i}\rangle,\dots,\langle x,X_{n,i}\rangle$.
 Then the related two-sample Cram\'er-von-Mises distance is given by

 where $\bar F_n = (F_{n,1}+ F_{n,2})/2$.
 The probability measure $\mathcal P$ can be chosen arbitrarily in advance as long as some regularity assumptions are fulfilled.
-While \cite{DitzhausGaigall2018} discussed general conditions on this measure such that the procedure works, we restrict here to the following specific proposal.
+While more general measures $\mathcal P$ may be considered, we focus here to the following specific proposal.
 It is based on two probability measures $\nu_1$ and $\nu_2$ on the index set $I$ such that $\nu_j(\{i\})>0$ for all $i\in I$.
-In the case of functional data, we can choose shifted Poisson distributions, for instance.
+In the case of functional data, we can choose Poisson distributions shifted by 1, for instance.
 In what follows, we specify the probability measure $\mathcal P$ by determining the procedure to generate a realization of $\mathcal P$.
 This procedure is also useful to obtain the concrete value of the test statistic by Monte-Carlo simulation in applications.